scottzijiezhang/RADAR/README.md

 ### How to use

-Please refer to the tutorial of analyzieng RIP-seq with RADAR [here](https://scottzijiezhang.github.io/RADARmannual/RADAR.html)
+Please see the manual page for more details [here](https://scottzijiezhang.github.io/RADARmannual/)